ecmwf/anemoi-docs/docs/contributing/testing.rst

    pytest training/tests/integration/ --longtests

 Integration tests can also be triggered from the Github Actions interface.
-To do so, one need to navigate to the Github Actions tab under the corresponding anemoi package and then select from the list on the left the workflow (for example ``nightly-integration-tests-hpc-gpu``).
+To do so, one needs to navigate to the Github Actions tab under the corresponding anemoi package and then select from the list on the left the workflow (for example ``nightly-integration-tests-hpc-gpu``).
 Next, one needs to select the